aredridel/node-bin-gen/README.md

 Warning: requires `npm@>=3` to install the generated packages globally!

-This package generates a `node-bin` or `iojs-bin` package, and all of the `node-{os}-{cpu}` packages, which are installed by the main metapackage (and as a hack, added to the `package.json` of `node-bin` at install time as a dependency to keep npm from marking it extrantous..
+This package generates a `node-bin` or `iojs-bin` package, and all of the `node-{os}-{cpu}` packages, which are installed by the main metapackage (and as a hack, added to the `package.json` of `node-bin` at install time as a dependency to keep npm from marking it extraneous..

 # License